tardate/X113647Stepper/README.md

 * 28BYJ-48 stepper motor is a unipolar motor with 32 steps and a 64:1 gear reduction drive.
 * the X113647 module is basically just the ULN2003A with additional LEDs and convenience pins for connecting power for the motor.

-For more information, I've gone into more detail, including Fritzing parts, in the LittleArduinoProjects repository:
+I've gone into more detail, including Fritzing parts, in the LittleArduinoProjects repository:

 * [LEAP#431 28BYJ-48](https://github.com/tardate/LittleArduinoProjects/tree/master/Kinetics/StepperMotors/28BYJ48) - all about the 28BYJ-48
 * [LEAP#432 ULN2003Module](https://github.com/tardate/LittleArduinoProjects/tree/master/Kinetics/StepperMotors/ULN2003Module) - deconstructing a ULN2003 module such as the X113647

 ## Why the X113647Stepper Library?